Vietnam.vn - Nền tảng quảng bá Việt Nam

 China spends money to buy Vietnamese lobsters, becomes the most VIP customer, surpassing the US

-China has spent a lot of money buying lobsters from Vietnam in the past year, making this country of one billion people surpass the US to become the largest customer of our country's 3.9 billion USD worth of products.
+China has spent a lot of money buying lobsters from Vietnam in the past year, making this country of one billion people surpass the US to become the largest customer of our country's 3.9 billion USD worth of goods.

 VietNamNetVietNamNet16/02/2025